webstudio-is/webstudio/apps/builder/docs/test-cases.md

    - Click anywhere outside of breakpoints closes breakpoints selector
    - Click on the canvas closes breakpoints selector
    - Styles added on each breakpoint are only applied to each breakpoint, verify that by resizing the canvas in preview mode
-   - Resizing canvas width in preview mode doesn't limit resize slider to each breakpoint

 1. Auth